NCDgov/ncd-site/_posts/2025-02-21-ncd-holds-next-council-meeting-march-6-7-in-washington-dc.md

 Register to attend either in-person or via Zoom [here](https://events.zoomgov.com/ev/Ag76hH6Cfue4dZ4Mq7Ga036XzLxUBPzKKjX4gmkpdUr7o1JWC0YQ~ApV7due8M_aCc4exuod-RJ9uSjXe_E7YnS0oAERzDQ62SbzPBd9BBF4QMA):

-On March 6, the meeting will include welcome remarks and introductions, a panel will present a NCD pinning ceremony for its newest member; followed by a report release on Disabled Worker Tax Misclassification, with a panel discussion; Council member report outs; lunch break; followed by a panel discussion regarding recent experiences of people with disabilities during disasters; a public comment session focused on young people in nursing homes; followed by adjournment.
+On March 6, the meeting will include welcome remarks and introductions, a NCD pinning ceremony for its newest member; followed by a report release on Disabled Worker Tax Misclassification, with a panel discussion; Council member report outs; lunch break; followed by a panel discussion regarding recent experiences of people with disabilities during disasters; a public comment session focused on young people in nursing homes; followed by adjournment.

 For the March 7 business meeting, welcome and call to order, NCD Council members and staff will receive annual ethics training; followed by the Chairman’s report and Executive Committee Report, before adjourning.